andrewt0301/hse-acos-course/docs/part2os/os_final_test_dsba_2024.md

 1. Permissions.
    * What access rights do you know?
 What permission groups do you know?
    * How to view and how to change file permissions (what utility tools to use)?
 How to change file ownership?
-   * Give definitions of hand and soft links, explain the differences between them.
+   * Give definitions of hard and soft links, explain the differences between them.
 How to create links?
    * Explain the `setuid`/`setguid` permissions.
    * Study the text below.
 What can you say about `file1`, `file2`, `file3`, and `file4`?